crushoncod/ReMoC/README.md

 # ReMoC
-A device controlled by Mobile
+An Arduino device controlled by Mobile